#1 Student Loan Lawyer

 Bankruptcy law provides for different types of adversary proceedings.
 (11 U.S.C. § 523) Here’s a list of the more common APs filed.

 Violation of automatic stay.
-Creditors are prohibited from trying to collect from a debtor after they file bankruptcy (e.g, foreclosure of real estate, repossession, etc.).
+Creditors are prohibited from trying to collect from a debtor after they file bankruptcy (e.g., foreclosure of real estate, repossession, report a discharged debt to the credit bureaus, etc.).
 Similarly, creditors aren’t allowed to collect for a debt that was discharged.

 Fraudulent transfer.
 Trustees will try to recover money or property they believe you fraudulently transferred within two years before filing bankruptcy.